quinnmoon11/QUINN-Rclass-finalproject_3/README.md

 # Repository structure

 The repository supports the notion that there should _only be one copy of code and any outputs_.
-Any time the intellectual content needs to be reused, it is referred to or linked from the one copy.
-This way we can prevent different copies of the same content from accidentally diverging, and it is easier to maintain the project.

 This template also uses the convention that Folder names begin with a capital letter.

 * All data goes into the `Data` folder and any subfolders.